Things To Know About Credit Scores

 Understanding credit scores can be challenging, but there are things you can do to improve yours.
 Just know it won't happen over night.

 "When I was in high school, I got into trouble with credit cards," Black said.
 "I didn't realize the huge impact they would have on my financial future.
 We can ruin our credit very quickly, but it can take a long time to clean it up."

-One in four U.S. adults admit they do not, or are not financially able to pay their bills on time, and this can have a significant impact on your credit score.
+One in four U.S. adults say they do not pay their bills on time, in some cases because they aren't financially able to.
+This can have a significant impact on your credit score.

 "Paying bills on time is the most important thing you can do in order to maintain and improve your credit score," Black said.

 It can also be tempting to sign up for new cards to gain rewards and discounts, but doing so can actually ding your credit score.

 "I had someone in a class who couldn't figure out why their credit score had dropped," Black recalled.
 "I discovered that they applied for several credit cards, which had lowered their score with each application.
 We discussed the importance of not applying for credit cards just to get a discount."

 On the flip side, it's best to keep unused credit cards open so that you benefit from a longer average credit history and a larger amount of available credit.

 FICO is a credit scoring model invented by Fair Isaac Corp. more than 25 years ago.
 The three main credit bureaus (Experian, TransUnion and Equifax) use FICO, but it is unlikely that your FICO score will be the same at each one.

 "This can be very confusing for people," Black said, "but each company maintains its own credit report information."